onug/CSNF-DOC/content/en/docs/Contribution guidelines/Next/_index.md

 ---
-title: "How to Contribute"
+title: "Next Steps"
-linkTitle: "How to Contribute"
+linkTitle: "Next Steps"
-weight: 10
+weight: 40
 description: >
 ---
 {{% pageinfo %}}
-*If you would like to contribute to the CSNF please review and please print and sign the Contributor's agreement and email a copy of this Agreement to Scott Kargman at scott@onug.net*
+*We need your ideas and feedback!
+If you would like to contribute to the CSNF please review and please print and sign the Contributor's agreement below and email to Scott Kargman at scott@onug.net*
 {{% /pageinfo %}}
 ```
 ONUG Contributor License Agreement